catalyst-cloud/catalystcloud-docs/source/best-practices/security-bp.rst

 sure that your organisation knows exactly who has access to the resources that you have previsioned in the cloud and what exactly these users can do with said resources.
-The Catalyst Cloud achieves a strong level of security in this regard by the use of **Roles**.
+Catalyst Cloud achieves a strong level of security in this regard by the use of **Roles**.
 These are given to users by the project administrator and they impose restrictions or provide privileges to users.
 For more information on roles and their uses, please see the